 - It performs all the operations of files as per the users’ request, for example, reading file content, writing new data in files,

-- It also follows all the instructions which are given by NameNode, for example, renaming the file, deleting some blocks on DataNode, creating blocks, etc
+- It also follows all the instructions given, such ashe file, deleting some blocks on DataNode, creating partnerships, etc.

-Checkpoint node is a node which created a checkpoint of files at regular intervals.
-Checkpoint node in HDFS, download the FsImage and EditLogs from NameNode and merge them to create a new image and send that new image to NameNode.
-The latest checkpoint is stored in a directory with the same structure as the directory of the namenode.
+Checkpoint node is a node that created a checkpoint of files at regular intervals.
+Checkpoint node in HDFS, download the FsImage and EditLogs from NameNode and merge them to create a new image and send it to NameNode.
+The latest checkpoint is stored in a directory with the same structure as the name node’s directory.
 Because of this, the checkpointed image is always available if it needs.

 The function of a backup node is similar to a Checkpoint node to perform a checkpointing task.
-In Hadoop, the Backup node stores a latest and updated copy of the file system namespace.
-There is no need to download FsImage and editsLogs files from the active NameNode to create a checkpoint in the Backup node because it is synchronized with the state of active NameNode.
-The function of the Backup node is more precise because save namespace into the local FsImage file and reset editLogs.
+In Hadoop, the Backup node stores the latest and updated copy of the file system namespace.
+There is no need to download FsImage and editsLogs files from the active NameNode to create a checkpoint in the Backup node because it is synchronized with the active NameNode.
+The Backup node’s function is more precise because save namespace into the local FsImage file and reset editions.

-All the data of users are stored in files of HDFS which are then divided into small segments.
+All the data of users are stored in files of HDFS, which are then divided into small segments.
 These segments are stored in the DataNodes.
-The segments which are present on DataNodes are called as a block.
+The features which are present on DataNodes are called a block.
 The default block size of these blocks is 128 MB.
 The size of the block can be changed as per users requirements by configuring HDFS.

-If the size of data is less than the block size then block size is equal to data size.
-For example, If the data is of 135 MB then it will create 2 Blocks.
-One will be of default size 128 MB and another will be of 7MB only, not 128 MB.
+If the data size is less than the block size, then block length is equal to data size.
+For example, If the data is 135 MB, then it will create 2 Blocks.
+One will be of default size 128 MB and another will be 7MB only, not 128 MB.
 Because of this, a lot of space and disk’s clock time is saved.

-HDFS is Fault tolerant.
-Fault tolerance is a power of the system in case of failures and how it responds to the errors and difficult conditions.
+HDFS is Fault-tolerant.
+Fault tolerance is the system’s power in case of failures and responding to the errors and challenging conditions.
 Fault tolerance works based on the process of replica creation.
-Copies of user’s data are saved on machines in DHFS cluster.
+Copies of user’s data are saved on machines in the DHFS cluster.
 Hence, if there is any breakdown or failure in the system, a copy of that data can be accessed from the other machines of the HDFS cluster.
-Each block in HDFS architecture has 3 replicas which are stored in different DataNodes.
+Each block in HDFS architecture has 3 replicas that are stored in different DataNodes.
 NameNode maintains the copies available in DataNodes.
 NameNode adds or deletes copies based on the criteria of under replicated or over-replicated blocks.

 To write files to HDFS, the client will communicate for metadata to the NameNode.
-The Nameode answers with several blocks, their location, copies, etc. Client divides files into multiple blocks based on nameode information.
+The Nameode answers with several blocks, their location, copies, etc. The client divides files into multiple blocks based on named information.
 Then, it starts sending them to DataNode.
 First, the client sends block A to DataNode 1 with other information about DataNodes.
 When DataNode 1 receives the client’s block A, DataNode 1 copies the same block to the same rack to DataNode 2.
-Because of both DataNodes are in the same rack, transferring the block is done via rack switch.
-DataNode 2 now copies the same block to DataNode 3 Because both the DataNodes are in different racks, transferring the block is done through an out–of -rack switch.
-Once DataNode receives the client’s blocks, it will send the confirmation to NameMode.
-Each block of the file, the same process is repeated.
+Because both DataNodes are in the same frame, transferring the block is done via rack switch.
+DataNode 2 now copies the same block to DataNode 3 Because both the DataNodes are in different racks, moving the block is done through an out–of -rack switch.
+Once DataNode receives the client’s leagues, it will send the confirmation to NameMode.
+In each block of the file, the same process is repeated.

-For Read operation, the First client communicates for metadata to the NameNode.
+For Read operation, the First client communicates metadata to the NameNode.
 A client exits NameNode with the file name and location.
-The Nameode responds with a block number, location, copies and other information.
+The Nameode responds with a block number, site, copies and other information.
 After that, the Client communicates to DataNodes.
-Based on the information received from the NameNode, the client starts reading data parallel from the DataNodes.
-When all the block of the file is received by the client or application, it combines these blocks into an original file form.
+Based on the information received from the NameNode, the client starts reading data-parallel from the DataNodes.
+When the client or application receives all the block of the file, it combines them into an original file form.

-With the help of NameNode and DataNode, it reliably stores very large files across machines in a large cluster.
+With the help of NameNode and DataNode, it reliably stores huge files across machines in a large cluster.
 Because of fault tolerance, it is helpful to access data while software or hardware failure.
 This is how HDFS architecture works.